The Ngorongoro Crater is a unique safari destination in northern Tanzania.

 11. Is the famous ground for human evolution discoveries

-Ngorongoro Conservation Area set the stepping stone of human evolution around the world.
+The Ngorongoro Conservation Area is a stepping stone for human evolution worldwide.

-The famous discovery, which was made by the British Archaeologist, Dr. Louis Leakey, studied the evolution of humans and animals in natural habitats.
+The famous discovery, made by the British archaeologist Dr. Louis Leakey, examined the evolution of humans and animals in natural habitats.

-During his study with his wife, they discovered the Hommo Habilis skeleton near the Olduvai Gorge.
+During his study with his wife, they discovered the Homo habilis skeleton near Olduvai Gorge.

 This set the benchmark for the study of human evolution.

-The skeleton is dated to about 300,000 years.
+The skeleton is estimated to be about 300,000 years old.
 Other significant discoveries include fossilized footprints dating back 2-3 million years.

 It’s possible to visit Olduvai Gorge for a historical tour.

-The area is open for visitors and has been under UNESCO World Heritage Sites since 1979.
+The area is open to visitors and has been designated a UNESCO World Heritage Site since 1979.

 Read more about Olduvai Gorge in Tanzania.